Akilan1999/remotegameplay/README.md

 ```bash
 sh run.sh <IPV6 or Public IPV4 address of server>
 ```
-Note: This script starts the server using the port 8888 by default The 2 steps below are if you want to start them command by command
+Note: This script starts the server using the port 8888 by default<br>
+The 2 steps below are if you want to start them command by command

 ### Starting server